June - July Exhibits @ Art Works!

 ________________________________________

+As a musician Dan Thompson brings the movement and color of the musical score to his abstract paintings.
+He describes the artwork in this exhibit as COVID chaos.

-James Stenson will exhibit in the Corner Gallery
+The exhibit will be in the Corner Gallery.

 ________________________________________

 This exhibit is a focal point of all Art Works’ openings.
-It is a juried show with cash prizes and is open to all artists and all mediums.
-Call for Entries is on June 15th and 16th, 2018 at Art Works.
-Check our website for details on submitting your artwork: http://www.artworksrichmond.com/CallforEntries.htm
+It is a juried show with cash prizes for 1st, 2nd and 3rd place.
+The show is open to all artists and all mediums.
+This exhibit will be in the Skylight Gallery.
+There is no theme for this exhibit, anything goes, any medium.
+The juror will be Sally Bowring.
+Call for entries is May 27, 2022 – June 14, 2022.
+Submit your entries through our online form.
+Check our website for details on submitting your artwork: Call for Entries